Efficiency in Lung Transplant Allocation Strategies: Introduction

 A waiting list for lung transplantation consists of patients added at random calendar times with different characteristics such as diagnosis, demographics, and health indicators.
 Here patient arrivals are modeled by a calendar time homogeneous Poisson process.
 Patients' initial states upon arrival are modeled as sampled randomly from a finite state space.

 Patients' states, especially their health status, may change during their sojourn on the waiting list.
-As patients' states change, their hazards for waiting list death and expected post-transplant residual life change accordingly, which in turn affect patients' priorities for transplantation.
+As patients' states change, their hazards for in-waiting-list death and expected post-transplant residual life change accordingly, which in turn affect patients' priorities for transplantation.
 Given the significant implications of changes in patients' states on allocation decisions, it is crucial to model the trajectory of patients' states accurately and comprehensively.

-Here we model counterfactual patient health status trajectories, that is, trajectories would be observed without transplantations, as independent and identically distributed Markov processes.
-The model proposed here differs from those in the previous studies, in that a patient's health status trajectory is indexed by the waiting time since the patient arrives, and the change in health status is assumed to be inhomogeneous with respect to waiting time.
+Here we model counterfactual patient health status trajectories, that is, trajectories would be observed without transplantations, as independent and identically distributed continuous-time Markov processes.
+The model proposed here reflects UNOS practice and that patients evolve in continuous time, and differs from those in the previous studies, in that a patient's health status trajectory is indexed by the waiting time since the patient arrives, and the change in health status is assumed to be inhomogeneous with respect to waiting time.
 Waiting time since listing is an important indicator for a patient's functional age, which is increasingly accepted in predicting potential outcomes (\citet{Kotloff:2012jf}).
 The inhomogeneous assumption enables the model to capture changes in the health status transition rate as waiting time increases.
 A scenario that would benefit from the proposed modeling, for instance, would be when patients experience accelerated deterioration in health after waiting for a long period in a serious condition.
 In addition, instead of only allowing transitions between adjacent states, the proposed model allows the consideration of more complex patterns of transitions in patients' health status.

 Organs, either from deceased or living donors, also become available at random calendar times.
 Here organ arrivals are modeled as a homogeneous Poisson process that is independent of patient arrivals and transitions in health status.
 When an organ becomes available, a patient in the waiting list is selected for transplantation.
 Due to the short time between when an organ becomes available and when the organ is no longer viable for transplantation, available organs are transplanted almost instantly to the selected patient.
 An organ recipient's health status at the time of transplantation affects the post-transplantation residual life (\citet{UNOS:2011tt}).
 Candidates who are not transplanted will remain in the waiting list for future transplantation opportunities.
 Except in rare circumstances, patients leave the waiting list only in case of transplantation or death.